benshimonz/V1/README.md

 Several nonidenticality constraints may be defined for the same rectangle (see Q170 for example)

-For any quantifier except ‘&’ - identicality/nonidenticality constraints defined between rectangles in different branches, or between rectangles in a branch and rectangles left of the quantifier - may me meaningless.
+For any quantifier except ‘&’ - identicality/nonidenticality constraints defined between rectangles in different branches, or between rectangles in a branch and rectangles left of the quantifier - may be meaningless.

 ## No-existence and No-connection